sumrdev/mini-x/SecurityAssesment.md

 ## Risk Identification
 ### Assets in our system.
 In out system we six virtual machines hosted on digital ocean 5 of them are interesting to a malicious party.
-Our monitering is pratical for us but it does not hold much vallue.
+Monitering provices all endpoints
 ### Assets and their value
 - Application: The applicaiton is hosted on three seperate virtual machines each hosted.
-  - Most information from can be found here
+  - public information is found here including usernames
   - 3 nodes worth of Compute power
 - Database: A single virtual machine with back up
   - All our data, hashed paswords, email, usernames, all messeges
 - Logging: A single VM with all our logs and error.
-  - Verbose error messeges
-- uptime:
-  - value for users
 - Users: The users on the application
-  - Provides value
+  - Provides value.

 ### Threats and risks to Assets
 - Application:
   - DDOS: our application can handle a quite a few requests per second deepending on the endpoint.
-    - While our service can handle the simulator and then some. couple hundred users.
+    - While our service can handle the simulator and then some.
 We could put all our VMs to full load with one machine running FFUF in kali targeting computaionally heavy endpoints
 - Database:
   - Injection: All  our fiels are sanitized and the ORM we use is injecction safe, the one SQL query we have uses prepared states
   - Hashed paswords: here we use bcrypt to encrypt them with salted hashing